 2. Understand the emotional aspects involved in identifying clean and dirty clothing

 "A house says a lot about the people living in it, same with the clothing.
 I can't stand seeing my kids dirty.
 When we are about to leave, if I even see one stain I will ask them to go to their bedroom and change their clothing.
 Then we can leave because I feel better as a mom - Jimena"

 We requested the client previous qualitative and quantitative reports to review the existing information.
 I worked together with another anthropologist to conduct in-home interviews and observe women practicing their laundry process.
 We interviewed, observed and video-recorded four women.
 We looked for representations that women had regarding the laundry process, clothing, cleanliness and emotional impact.
 We delivered a detailed presentation as well as eight video summaries of the video-recorded interviews.
 We also curated the video content to bring out the most valuable insights.

-1. Clean clothing speaks about your identity and competency as a wife, as a mother and someone responsible for your family's well-being.
+1. Clean clothes speak about your identity and competency as a wife, as a mother and someone responsible for your family's well-being.

-3. The clothing that has one stain is not necessarily seen as dirty however it requires washing.
-This means that usually much more clothing is being washed than what PR firms promote for its products.
+3. Clothing that has one stain is not necessarily seen as dirty however it requires washing.
+This means that usually more clothes are being washed than what PR firms promote for their products.

 1. The multiple and diverse actions taken when washing clothing makes it a much more complex and extensive process than the mainstream image of it.

 2. Dirty or clean clothing speaks about the role of the mother and housewife.
 Doing laundry is one of the few activities where the result is immediatley judged outside the house and that creates a moral burden for all women.